 Is there a new contract or tender that you are eyeing and want to get your hands on?
 To do this, you need a letter of good standing from the Compensation Fund in South Africa.
-What is COID letter of good standing?
+What is the COID letter of good standing?
 What steps should you follow to get your letter of good standing South Africa?

 What is a letter of good standing?
 Simply put, this is an official document that verifies that the Workman’s Compensation Fund (COID) will help an employer cover for any work-related injuries that the employees may suffer.
 As such, this letter goes a long way to show good faith to clients in a contract that they will not be liable to pay for medical expenses or life covers for the employees working in their premises in the event of an accident at work or illness.
-Additionally, this document is a proof that one has no pending claims or debts on the Compensation Fund record.
+Additionally, this document is proof that one has no pending claims or debts on the Compensation Fund record.

 Where can I get a letter of good standing?

 There are several steps involved in obtaining a letter of good standing.

 What is COIDA South Africa?
 COIDA acronym stands for Compensation for Occupational Injuries and Diseases Act.
 This refers to a government initiative to provide financial compensation or medical coverage to workers in case they suffer any work-related injuries or illness.
 The compensation fund covers a worker who is a permanently employed, an apprentice in a farm, domestic worker, or one who works for a labour agency.
 To be registered with COID, one has to pay a certain fee.
 All companies must undertake a COID registration to be eligible to apply for a letter of good standing.